 3. Take care to even out our stress levels so things don’t come crashing down for us during the weekend.

-Some of these are easier said than done (honestly, only #2 feels easy!).
-But our wellbeing and happiness is just as important than anything else, so it’s worth it to make these changes in whatever way you can.
+Some of these are easier said than done (honestly, only No. 2 feels easy!).
+But our well-being and happiness are just as important as anything else, so it’s worth it to make these changes in whatever way we can.